 If you still cannot connect to Bluetooth, check your device’s app store and make sure you have the most up to date version of the FireBoard App, then force close/stop the app and turn Bluetooth off on your device.
 Next, turn on Bluetooth on your device, open the FireBoard App, and allow it to scan for the FireBoard.

 Power down your FireBoard and your device then power them back on and attempt to connect again.

-If you continue to have issues connecting to Bluetooth, contact us at firstname.lastname@example.org.
+If you still cannot connect to Bluetooth, contact us at email@example.com.